lubuntu-team/manual/source/4/4.3/software_sources.rst

 How to Launch
 -------------

+ To launch software properties from the menu you can :menuselection:`Prefrences --> Software Sources`.
 In Muon Package Manager :menuselection:`Settings --> Configure Software Sources`.
-Directly from the menu you can :menuselection:`Prefrences --> Software Sources`.

 In Discover Software Center :menuselection:`Settings --> Ubuntu (Default) --> Settings (Gear icon) --> Software Sources`.

-command line:
+From the command line run

 .. code::